-I have been an Apple user since 1986, and hence an Apple fan boy.
+I have been an Apple user since 1986, a Macintosh SE running OS 6.
+I am an Apple fan boy.
 I once developed software for the Mac.
-Thus I have some thoughts about Apple and its technologies that have found their way into words here.
+Below are some thoughts about Apple and its technologies that have found their way into words here.

 Apple desktop and mobile computing devices are products of a fast moving technology, so any discussion is out of date as soon as it is published.
 These analyses are thus of personal historical value, with only minimal potential of value to other readers.

 I love OS X for its openness, Unix familiarity, and stability. iOS is another Apple marvel, a stripped-down OS X/Darwin core augmented by the Cocoa Touch abstraction layer that implements the multi-gesture, direct screen manipulation GUI that defines Apple’s mobile devices.
 One does not need to know anything about the internals of these systems or of the devices that run them.
 Use is entirely intuitive and truly plug and play (PnP).

 I was initially turned off by iOS, for I sensed the initial iOS thrust was to limit hardware access (e.g. GPS, dock connector) to Apple-branded applications whose purpose was to generate usage-based revenue streams for Apple.
 This concern seems to have abated somewhat in the current maturity.
 Apple’s cut now seems to come mainly from hardware and App Store sales, and going forward, undoubtedly from ramping up sales of ads and content.
 See the essay on iDudes for discussion of our experiences with Apple mobile devices.